StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="20" />

 # 2 Available datasets
 Which datasets are available on the linked data platform by the City of Zurich?
-This can be assessed with the following code; copy the code below to the [SPARQL endpoint](https://ld.stadt-zuerich.ch/sparql/) and run the play button in the right upper corner.
-The core of this query means: find subjects that are of class *DataSet*.
+This can be assessed with the following code; copy and paste the code below to the [SPARQL endpoint](https://ld.stadt-zuerich.ch/sparql/) and run the play button in the upper right corner.
+This query finds items that are of class *DataSet*.
 Prefixes are used to improve the readability of the code.
 ```SPARQL
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>
 PREFIX qb: <http://purl.org/linked-data/cube#>